 - Posting a message on your company portal

 - Recognize your star employees on social media

-- Celebrate employee appreciation day
+- Hosting an employee appreciation day

-- Give regular peer-to-peer recognition
+- Encouraging peer-to-peer recognition

 Effective communication in the workplace is an essential element of a business’s progress.
-The most effective way to keep your employees engaged, focused and motivated is to constantly communicate with them.
+The most effective way to keep your employees engaged, focused, and motivated is to constantly communicate with them.

 - Communicate frequently with employees.